ronmamo/star/README.md

 #### Idea

-The idea is to have high order components, that can be added as a one line html tag, encapsulating view and global state manipulation using Redux.
+The idea is to have high order components, that can be added as a **one line html tag**, encapsulating view and global state manipulation using Redux.

 For example, in order to have geo location support, just add `<GeoLocation/>` tag.